minolirm/compliance-automation-rag/README.md

 **Business Challenge:** Automate compliance evaluation so auditors and policy teams can quickly identify gaps, reduce manual effort, and improve audit readiness.

 ---

 ## 🎯 Objectives
 - Automate the process of comparing **organizational policies vs. regulations**.
 - Classify regulatory clauses as:
   &emsp; ✅ Fully Addressed
-        &emsp;⚠️ Partially Addressed
+  &emsp; ⚠️ Partially Addressed
-        &emsp;❌ Not Addressed
+  &emsp; ❌ Not Addressed
 - Generate **structured, interpretable reports** for compliance officers.
 - Ensure the solution is **scalable, transparent, and adaptable** across domains.

 ---

 ## 🏗️ Solution Approach
-Designed and implemented a **Retrieval-Augmented Generation (RAG) pipeline** that ingests both regulations and policies, retrieves relevant matches, and applies **LLM-based classification** to assess compliance.
+Designed and implemented a **hybrid Retrieval-Augmented Generation (RAG) pipeline** that ingests regulations and policies, retrieves relevant matches, and uses a **two-stage evaluation**:

+1. **ML Classifier** – Handles high-confidence cases efficiently.
+2. **LLM (via OpenAI API)** – Provides reasoning and classification for ambiguous cases.
+3. **LangChain Orchestration** – Connects the vector database, classifier, and OpenAI API to manage the entire workflow.
+4. **Human-in-the-Loop** – Ensures audit reliability when confidence is low.

 ### 🔹 Architecture Diagram
 ```mermaid